myDevicesIoT/cayenne-docs/docs/LORA.md

 1. Give the device a name.
 In our case, we’ll enter “mDotBox” in the **Name** field.
 2. Enter the [DevEUI](#lora-about-deveuis) for this device into the **DevEUI** field.
 3. Our device has been previously manually registered with Senet.
-Make sure “Already Registered” is selected in the **Activation Mode** field.
+Make sure ``Already Registered`` is selected in the **Activation Mode** field.
 4. Enter your unique **Senet Account API Key** for your Senet account.
 This will allow Cayenne to send downlink commands to your device.

     *TIP: If you have not generated your API Key it can be found on the Senet Portal under your Account Information.*